 Make no mistake, the arrival of the Europeans, for which Columbus is ostensibly celebrated in October, was disastrous for the millions of Native American people living here.

 It was, indeed, genocide, both intended and unintended.
-In his book, "1491: New Revelations of the Americas Before Columbus," Peter C. Mann argues that the impact of the Europeans was even more catastrophic than previously thought, and that there had existed large, thriving civilizations.
+In his book, "1491: New Revelations of the Americas Before Columbus," Charles C. Mann argues that the impact of the Europeans was even more catastrophic than previously thought, and that there had existed large, thriving civilizations.
 He points to new archeological work that hints at how developed and widespread were the accomplishments of the people whose societies were destroyed.